rubayahasansinthiya-lab/Network-Security/packet-sniffing/main-loop-socket-python-tutorial.md

-# How to Build the Main Loop of a Packet Sniffer in Python (Easy English Guide)
+# How to Build the Main Loop of a Packet Sniffer in Python

-This guide explains, in simple English, how to build the **main program** for our packet sniffer.
+This guide explains, how to build the **main program** for our packet sniffer.
 This is the part that actually listens for network data and uses our earlier functions to read it.

 ---